alexwlchan/alexwlchan.net/src/_drafts/finding-unsubscribed-sns-topics.md

 }
 ```

-This is quite similar to the first loop -- but here the key method is ListSubscriptionsPages, which is a wrapper for the ListSubscriptions API.
+This is quite similar to the first loop -- here the key method is ListSubscriptionsPages, which is a wrapper for the ListSubscriptions API.

 As before I'm passing a pointer to some options that use all the defaults, then a handler that processes each page of the response.
 This time, I'm incrementing the value in the map rather than setting it to 0.